Sunday, April 29

 5K Run/Walk (3.1 miles)

 Kid's- varies each age; not over 1 mile.

 Registration, start and finish are all next to each other and within 1 block walking distance!
 The course is flat and has scenic diversity.

 The Marathon, Half Marathon, Corporate Marathon Relay, Half Relay and 5k courses begins on Court St and turns left on Waugoo/High Ave. then catches the Wiouwash Trail.
 The Marathon course continues out of Oshkosh on the trail and comes back to Oshkosh to hook up with the Half Marathon course.
 They head south on the river-front trail to the Wisconsin Avenue Bridge.
 The course then goes south to 6th and a left on Main St. and then to Leach Amphitheatre.

 The 5K course starts and ends at the same points as the Marathon and Half Marathon courses.

 Each mile on the run courses will be marked.
-There will be 9 themed water/replenishing drink stations available on the courses.
+There will be themed water/Gatorade drink stations available on the courses.
 Simple carbohydrates and Hammer Gel will also be provided.